 Most personal loans in Malaysia are known as an unsecured loan.
-An unsecured loan is a loan that does not require any type of collateral.
-This means that you do not have to pledge any collateral or security when you apply for a service like this.
+An unsecured loan is a type of borrowing that does not require any type of collateral.
+You do not have to pledge any collateral, asset or security when you apply for a service like this.
 Other exampled of unsecured loans include student loans, credit cards and buy now, pay later (BNPL) services.
 In general, the interest rates for unsecured loan tend to be higher than those of a secured loan.

 In some instances, some lenders may require a guarantor for borrower.
 A guarantor is someone who agrees to pay your loan on your behalf if you are unable to make your payments.
 Normally, guarantor can be the immediate friend or family of the borrower.